Moonaz023/Enterprise-Resource-Planning/README.md

    - **Thymeleaf:** A server-side template engine integrated with Spring Boot, used for rendering dynamic HTML content.
    - **JavaScript (AJAX):** Enables asynchronous communication with the server to dynamically load content without refreshing the page, improving user experience

+### AI Innovation

+The **Enterprise Hub** platform leverages the **Google Gemini API** to enhance inventory management by analyzing ingredient purchasing and usage data.

+#### Key Features:
+- **Data Analysis**: The system sends ingredient purchase and usage information to the Gemini API, which evaluates price trends and consumption rates.
+- **Smart Recommendations**: Gemini generates recommendations on when to buy more or less of specific ingredients, helping businesses optimize their procurement strategies and reduce costs.
+- **Price Trend Insights**: The AI analyzes historical data to predict future price movements, allowing for strategic purchasing decisions.

+By integrating AI-driven insights, **Enterprise Hub** empowers businesses to manage their ingredient inventories efficiently, leading to improved profitability and operational efficiency.

 ## Build & Deployment

 ### Using Maven Jib for Building Docker Images